sunfounder/kepler-kit/docs/source/video_course/lesson50.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 50 : Removing Long Term Steady State Error from Sensor Data
+Lesson 50: Removing Long Term Steady State Error from Sensor Data
 =============================================================================
 This tutorial covers improving tilt measurement accuracy using the MPU6050 sensor and Raspberry Pi Pico W: